Why I do this work

-I have been living in recovery for 10 years.
-In that time, I have gotten married, had two children, and completed graduate school.
+I have been living in recovery for 11 years.
 In 2015, I began working as a counselor helping those with substance use and mental health issues.
 By doing my own work with therapists, I have learned how to manage my mental health and value the support that the therapeutic relationship provides.
 I am passionate about helping people in early recovery and those who have recently decided to stop using drugs and alcohol.
 So much change and growth is happening at this time and I love being a part of it!
 I truly enjoy helping my clients learn to love and believe in themselves.

 How Change Happens